O'Donnell Property, Marlborough

 Now, DCR, the O’Donnells, the City of Marlborough, and SVT have reached an agreement-in-principle regarding the acquisition and protection of this important and strategic property.

-The federal review process is taking longer than we had hoped, but we expect to receive an answer soon.
+The federal review process is taking longer than we had hoped, but we now expect grants to be awarded un early 2021.
 SVT will then set out to raise the remaining funds needed to acquire and permanently protect this remarkable property.

-Another exciting development: The City of Marlborough has agreed in principle to permanently protect 13 acres of city land that abut the O’Donnell Property, provided the deal goes forward.
-The city is expected to finalize this commitment this fall as we near a year-end closing of the project.
+Another exciting development: The City of Marlborough has agreed in principle to permanently protect 13 acres of city land that abut the O’Donnell Property to the west, provided the deal goes forward.
+This parcel is shown in on the map in yellow.

 The 33-acre O’Donnell property is located off Parmenter Road in the southeast corner of Marlborough.
 On its northern and eastern edges, the property shares a ½-mile boundary with Callahan State Park.
 In addition, nearly ¼ mile of the Beebe Pond Loop Trail cuts across the O’Donnell property, connecting two portions of the Callahan State Park trail system.